hyperzy/SDF-2-SDF/README.md

 Then run ```./sdf-2-sdf```

 ## Interaction
-All the key/mouse interactions in VTK windows are specified at their website.
-Basically, press *t* to enable trackball stype, use the mouse wheel to zoom in/out, press the mouse wheel to drage.
+All the key/mouse interactions in VTK windows are specified at VTK's website.
+Basically, press *t* to enable trackball style, use the mouse wheel to zoom in/out, press the mouse wheel(mouse mid button) to drage the scene.